ambaradan/docsmarker/plugins/index.md

     - markdown
 ---

 # Configuration of Rocksmarker

 ## Introduction

-**rocks.nvim**, a newly developed, modular, and unobtrusive plugin manager, manages Rocksmarker's configuration.
+Rocksmarker's configuration is managed by **rocks.nvim**, a newly developed modular and unobtrusive plugin manager.
-The functionality of 'bundles', that rocks.nvim provides, groups multiple plugins and their associated configurations.
-There are configuration files provided according to their functionality.
+The ==bundles== functionality, provided by *rocks.nvim*, was used to group multiple plugins and their respective configurations, the configuration files also were created according to the functionality provided.

 ## Structure

-You can find configurations for all plugins and options for Neovim in the `lua` folder.
-The two files, *rocks.toml* and *init.lua* found in the main folder, are exceptions discussed later.
+The configurations of all plugins and options for Neovim are found in the `lua` folder, the two files *rocks.toml* and *init.lua* found in the main folder will be covered later.

 ```txt
 ├── init.lua